 Lieutenant Commander Kenji Mitsui

-From atop a Mount Austen, the highest point in that area on Guadalcanal, he lived in a camouflaged foxhole and reported on American movements and activities.
-Clearly visible from his location was Henderson Field, the American perimeter and the Lunga Point anchorage.
-Even Tulagi in the distance.
+On October 4, 1942 Lt.
+Commander Kenji Mitsui was landed by a destroyer near Lunga on Guadalcanal.
+From atop a Mount Austen, the highest point in that area on Guadalcanal, he lived in a camouflaged foxhole and reported on American movements, progress of battles and aerial activity using a radio to transmit messages to Rabaul.
+Clearly visible from his lookout position was Henderson Field, the American perimeter, Lunga Point anchorage and Tulagi in the distance.

 Click For Enlargement Click For Enlargement Click For Enlargement Click For Enlargement Click For Enlargement